-The University of Cornell has its own legal institution known as Cornell Law School.
-It first began accepting students in 1887 and has since grown into one of the nation’s most prestigious law schools.
+Cornell University has its own legal institution known as Cornell Law School.
+It first began accepting students in 1887 and has since grown into one of the nation's most prestigious law schools.
 Located in Ithaca, New York, Cornell Law School is one of only five of the prestigious Ivy League law schools.

 Studying at Cornell Law School requires following a rigorous and demanding curriculum.
 Its students have extremely high bar pass rates and find jobs in some of the nation's most sought-after law firms.
 Consequently, Cornell Law School consistently ranks as one of the top law schools in the country.